Home > Library > Research Methodology > Sampling Methods – A Guide with Examples

 • Multi-Stage

-The participants are selected randomly and assigned to the experimental group.
-It is known as probability sampling.
+Participants are selected randomly and assigned to groups.
 If the selection is not random, it’s considered non-probability sampling.

 Example:

-In this type of sampling, method participants are selected according to the fixed period interval and starting point.
+In this type of sampling, participants are selected according to a fixed period interval and starting point.
 The fixed period interval can be calculated by dividing the sample size by the respective population size.

 Example: